ramity/ally/docs/2023-07-09-model-plan.md

 ---

-- stocks/buy
-    - An entry at which stock is bought in time
-- stocks/sell
+- stocks/position
-    - An entry at which stock is sold in time
+    - An entry at which a stock is bought or sold in time

 ---